Jonas1312/knowledge-base/base/science-tech-maths/machine-learning/algorithms/neural-nets/transformers/transformers.md

 It's pretty logical: you have database of knowledge Keys and Values that you derive from the inputs and by asking Queries from the output you extract required knowledge.

+#### Alternative interpretation of attention

+Attention is the updated kernel method.
+Remember nearest neighbors?
+Say you have 100,000 words.
+Find every word which is the most similar to each other.
+To do this, you make a 100,000 * 100,000 matrix of distances right?
+Then find the argmin for each row in order to find the nearest neighbor of each word.

+Well attention is like this! `Q @ K.T` is the matrix size 100,000 * 100,000.
+The softmax then acts as the argmin (rather argmax since now it's 0/1 probabilities).

+The difference is the old kernel method is SYMMETRIC: `similarity(Q, K) == similarity(K, Q)`.
+On the other hand, the key innovation for attention is it's NOT SYMMETRIC: `similarity(Q, K) != similarity(K, Q)`.

+The question is HOW do we make a distance measure NON symmetric?
+Well that's where $W_Q$ and $W_K$ come in!
+In old nearest neighbors, you do `X @ X.T`.
+To break symmetry, we project the data into TWO new spaces (imagine a rotation into a new space).
+Then, since the data is in TWO totally irrelevant spaces, computing the dot product for nearest neighbors makes it NON symmetric!
+That's where the lines `Q = X @ W_Q` and `K = X @ W_K` come into play!
+The projection into a new space ie like a rotation.

+Then compute the dot product for distances: `Q @ K.T`.

+Now, why SOFTMAX?
+Remember in nearest neighbors we compute the argmin to get the closest word / datapoint.
+Well softmax will make all numbers 0 to 1 with the most similar getting a 1 and least similar a 0!
+It's like a continuous argmin / argmax!

+The issue now is we have a 100,000 * 100,000 of non symmetric distance measures.
+How the heck do we pass this information down the model?
+Clearly a 100,000 column matrix is damn crazy.
+So, we "mix" the signals with a weighted average!

+We first project the data again into a NEW space using `V = X @ W_V`, then using the huge 100,000 x 100,000 non symmetric "distance" matrix, we "mix" the signals.

+All the weight matrices $W_Q$, $W_K$, $W_V$ are trainable.
+$X$ is trainable, since it's just the embedding matrix.

+In summary, attention seems to work because it mimics nearest neighbors EXCEPT it uses a NON SYMMETRIC similarity measure, and cleverly "passes" similarity information downstream using a final mixing projection.

 ### Embeddings

 To convert from tokens to embeddings and vice-versa, the transformer uses a weight matrix $W_{emb} \in \mathbb{R}^{vocab \times d}$.
 This matrix is learned during training.
 It is used at three different places in the transformer: